Data Privacy and Cybersecurity: Crisis Avoidance and Management Strategies

 The transfer of personal data outside of Peru is generally allowed as long as the destination country provides adequate data protection measures.
 If the destination country does not provide adequate protection, transfer may still occur where the receiving party agrees to comply with the DPL, where the transfer is necessary pursuant to a contractual relationship with the data subject, or with the data subject’s informed and express consent.

 Key privacy and cybersecurity laws

-In March 2019, Panama enacted Law No. 81, which will take effect in March 2021.
+In March 2019, Panama enacted Law No. 81, which took effect in March 2021.
+On 28 May 2021, regulations in the form of Executive Decree No. 285 were approved.
 The general principle of personal data protection is enshrined in Articles 29, 42, 43 and 44 of Panama’s Constitution.
 This summary sets out the requirements to comply with Law No. 81.

 Key obligations of companies

 Companies must obtain consent from the data subject, who must be informed of the proposed use.
 Consent must be recorded in a clear and easily accessible manner so that it may be traced back to the data subject.
 Companies may store data in a secure database for a maximum of seven years.
 The regulations promulgated through Executive Decree No. 285 also require that companies provide notice to the data subject when collecting his or her information that includes, among other things:

 - the purpose for which the data is being collected;

 - the basis for the company’s processing of the data;

 - whether the company intends to transfer the data to another jurisdiction; and